mengkeang/EmployeeShiftManagement/README.md

 It simulates a real business scenario of a restaurant owner managing multiple staff roles, working hours, wage rules, and fairness in shift allocation.

 The solution transforms Excel from a simple spreadsheet into a decision-support system using advanced features such as formulas, Power Query, Power Pivot (DAX), and VBA.
+The solution also works with older version of Excel making it appealing to a wider Excel enthusiasts.

 # 🎯 Business Problem